nktnet1/sync-request-curl/native/README.md

 needs a `node.lib` import library while linking.
 Release CI downloads it for the Node version used to build the addon; it is not part of the runtime package and does not tie the resulting addon to that Node version.

+All repository automation under `scripts/` is TypeScript and is executed directly by Node.js.
+No JavaScript, shell, or lifecycle-script wrapper is required.

+Node.js runs the TypeScript automation files directly.
+Local development with these scripts therefore requires Node.js 22.18 or newer, where type stripping is enabled by default.
+This does not raise the runtime requirement of the published library because `scripts/` is not included in the npm package.